 The historic salt curing method used for making sauerkraut all those years ago in Europe is the one that stuck and is what is stilled used by people all over the world today to make this beloved super-food.
 The only difference is that in modern times, people sometimes add spices to the cabbage while it ferments to customize the flavor.

 The Health Benefits of Sauerkraut

-In addition to all of the perks that come along with the probiotics from fermentation, sauerkraut also boasts all of the vitamins and nutrients found in regular cabbage.
+Sauerkraut also boasts all of the vitamins and nutrients found in regular cabbage.
 That means that when you’re consuming sauerkraut, you’re getting a large helping of vitamin C, vitamin K, and sulforaphane.
-Sulforaphane has shown promising results in recent studies when it comes to inhibiting the growth of cancerous cells.
-With all of that being said, it’s easy to see why this food has seen a resurgence in popularity amongst health conscious individuals.
+With all of that being said, it’s easy to see why this food has seen a resurgence in popularity amongst health-conscious individuals.

 Foods That Taste Great With Sauerkraut

 Sauerkraut is an incredibly versatile condiment.
 It packs a punch of flavor that stands up well in a variety of dishes without overpowering the other ingredients.
 Traditionally, sauerkraut has been served as a simple side dish that is eaten alongside meat.
 However, there is so much more that can be done with it, and people have begun to realize just how well sauerkraut goes with a wide variety of tasty foods.